Central H-spaces and banded types: H-spaces and evaluation fibrations

 \section{H-spaces and evaluation fibrations}

-In \cref{ss:H-space-structures}, we begin by recalling the notion of a (coherent) \emph{H-space structure} on a pointed type \(A\).
-We discuss the type of pointed extensions of a map $B \vee C \pto A$ to $B \times C$, and show that the type of H-space structures on $A$ is equivalent to the type of pointed extensions of the fold map.
+In \cref{ss:H-space-structures}, we begin by recalling the notion of a (coherent) \emph{H-space structure} on a pointed type \(A\), give several equivalent descriptions of the type of H-space structures, and prove basic results that will be useful in the rest of the paper.

+In \cref{ss:extensions-and-whitehead-products}, we discuss the type of pointed extensions of a map $B \vee C \pto A$ to $B \times C$, and show that the type of H-space structures on $A$ is equivalent to the type of pointed extensions of the fold map.
 We relate the existence of extensions to the vanishing of Whitehead products, and use this to show that there are no H-space structures on even spheres except \(\Sb^0\).
 In addition, we show that for any \(n\)-connected H-space \(A\), the Freudenthal map \( \pi_{2n+1}(A) \to \pi_{2n+2}(\Sigma A) \) is an isomorphism, not just a surjection.

 In \cref{ss:evaluation-fibrations}, we study \emph{evaluation fibrations}.
-We show that the type of H-space structures is equivalent to a type of sections of an evaluation fibration, and use this to show that the type of H-space structures on a left-invertible H-space $A$ is equivalent to $A \wedge A \pto A$, generalizing a classical formula of Arkowitz--Curjel and Copeland.
+We show that for a left-invertible H-space $A$, various evaluation fibrations are trivial, and use this to show that the type of H-space structures is equivalent to $A \wedge A \pto A$, generalizing a classical formula of Arkowitz--Curjel and Copeland.
 It immediately follows, for example, that the type of H-space structures on the \(3\)-sphere is \( \Omega^6 \Sb^3 \).
-We end with a result relating the existence of sections of an evaluation fibration to the vanishing of Whitehead products.

 \cref{ss:unique-H-space-structures} is a short section which studies the case when the type of H-space structures is contractible.
 We stress that this is not the same as \(\HSpace{A}\) having a single component, which is what is classically meant by ``\(A\) has a unique H-space structure.''
 This situation is interesting in its own right.
 We show that such H-space structures are associative and coherently abelian, and we prove that all pointed self-maps of $A$ are automatically H-space maps.